On vanishing criteria of $L^2$-Betti numbers of groups: Preliminaries

 \begin{lem}{\cite[Proposition 3.23]{LiSMRF}} Let $\dim(\cdot$\textbar$\cdot)$ be a bivariant Sylvester module rank function for $R$.
 The following holds. \begin{enumerate}[label=(\roman*)] \item $\dim(M_1$\textbar $M_2)$ is increasing in $M_1$, that is, for any $R$-module $M_1\subseteq M_1'\subseteq M_2$, one has $\dim(M_1$\textbar $M_2)\leq \dim(M_1'$\textbar$M_2)$. \item $\dim(M_1$\textbar $M_2)$ is decreasing in $M_2$, that is, for any $R$-module $M_1\subseteq M_2\subseteq M_2'$, one has $\dim(M_1$\textbar $M_2)\geq \dim(M_1$\textbar$M_2')$. \end{enumerate} \end{lem}

-It is well known that if $\varphi:R\rightarrow T$ is a ring homomorphism and $T$ has a SMRF $\dim_T$ then $R$ inherits a SMRF, namely $\dim_R (M):=\dim_T (T\otimes_R M)$ for every finitely presented left $R$-module $M$.
+It is a well-known fact that if $\varphi:R\rightarrow T$ is a ring homomorphism and $T$ has a SMRF $\dim_T$ then $R$ inherits a SMRF, namely $\dim_R (M):=\dim_T (T\otimes_R M)$ for every finitely presented left $R$-module $M$.
 This is the so-called {\it induced} SMRF from $T$ to $R$.
 Similarly, whenever $T$ has a BSMRF so does $R$.
 In this direction, for finite von Neumann algebras one has the following: